 When it comes to orthodontic treatment, many patients ask if it is possible to straighten teeth without braces.
 The simple answer is yes.
 Today, contemporary teeth straightening treatment methods are designed to be as unobtrusive and practical as possible so patients can get on with their lives with confidence.

 Reasons to straighten your teeth

-The main reason most people want to straighten their teeth is so that they can have confidence in their smile.
-However, having orthodontic treatment can also improve your bite, reduce tooth wear, help with dental hygiene, and in some cases may also be part of the solution to sleep apnoea.
+The main reason people want to straighten their teeth is to feel more confident in their smile.
+However, having orthodontic treatment can also improve your bite, reduce tooth wear and help with dental hygiene.
 Ignoring problems related to your teeth and bite may seem convenient, but the treatment needed to fix your concerns may be more simple than you think.